Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Take a look at this image of the New York skyline.

 Take your time to inspect the ombre sunset and the soaring skyscrapers of the Big Apple.
 When you’re ready, answer this Likert scale question in your head:

-Notice how this question defines the photograph as beautiful straight away?
+Notice how this Likert question defines the photograph as beautiful?
 Rather than asking your opinion on whether you find the photo of New York beautiful or not, it asks you to agree or disagree with the statement that it is beautiful.

 Now take a look at how this changes with the semantic differential scale.

-See how it doesn’t intrude with an outside opinion?
-It’s completely up to you, the respondent, to decide how you want to define the image within the bipolar scales.
-The choice is predetermined, it's in your hands.
+Notice how it doesn’t add an outside opinion?
+It’s up to the respondent, to decide how you want to define the image within the bipolar scales.
+The choice is in your hands.

 Semantic differential scale surveys help you get a more accurate idea of customers’ attitudes by trusting them to define their own unique values rather than holding their hands.
 This lets people describe their own attitudes, opinions and feelings and leads to more specific feedback.